AY2324S1-CS2113-T17-1/tp/docs/UserGuide.md

 **Parameters:**

-* INDEX: The integer index of the sleep record you wish to delete.
+* INDEX: The index of the sleep record you wish to delete.
+It must be a positive number and is not larger than the number of sleep records recorded.
 Refer to the list-sleep command for the index of the sleep record you wish to delete.

 **Examples:**